subhankaladi/prompt_engineering/six_part_prompting_framework.md

 ### 5. Formatting: Structure for Success

 **The Goal:** Organize information in a way that's immediately useful and actionable.

+**Good Example:**
+Format your answer with:
+Header Design (Logo + Nav)
+Hero Section (Main Message + CTA)
+Features Section (3 Columns with Icons)
+Testimonials (Carousel Layout)
+Contact Form (Minimalistic Style)

+**❌ Bad Example 1:**

+- Give me the website details in any format.
+- Why it’s bad:
+- Doesn’t guide AI on how to organize information.
+- AI may mix everything in one paragraph.
+- Hard to read or reuse later.

 **Example Structure:**
 ```